tesiawang/tesiawang.github.io/_pages/cv.md

 - Worked on **AI for Communications**: test-time adaptation of neural receivers, collaborative learning for developing for generalizable and robust neural receivers
 - Location: London, U.K.

-### Wireless Networking and Artificial Intelligence Lab, UM-SJTU Joint Institute
+### Wireless Networking and Artificial Intelligence Lab, Shanghai Jiao Tong University
 *Graduate Research Assistant*  (*Sep 2020 - On*)
 - Worked on **AI for Network**: network slicing for radio access networks, resource and topology planning for high-frequency backhaul mesh networks, and etc.
 - Location: Shanghai, China

-### National Mobile Communications Research Laboratory, Southeast University
-*Undergraduate Research Assistant*  (*Jan 2019 - Jun 2019*)
-- Implemented several signal processing algorithms for a 5.8GHz multi-antenna radar system
-- Conducted human movement detection based on the received signals
-- Location: Nanjing, China

-### Siemens Technology China
-*Software Engineering in Department of Internet-of-Things (IoT)*  (*Jun 2019 - Aug 2019*)
-- Deployed network services for Siemens remote medical treatment platform
-- Deployed virtual network computing modules at the server side
-- Location: Suzhou, China